AppShed/extension-api/README.md

 Please be sure to update the phar before committing.
 You need to use [Box](http://box-project.org/) to do this.

-Just run `box build -v`.

-You might need to run `composer install` to get the autoloading files generated.
+To build the phar:

+    ./vendor/bin/box build -v

 ### Docs

+The API doc is built using [sami](https://github.com/fabpot/sami).

-You can run `[sami.php](https://github.com/fabpot/sami) update sami.php` to generate the API doc.
+To generate the API doc:

+    ./vendor/bin/sami.php update sami.php

 You can then commit the doc folder to the `gh-pages` branch, something like: